lockc/java-osgi/javaworld-tutorial/README.md

 N.B.
 This requires the Plug-in Development Environment within Eclipse.

-Also I had to add the following JVM argument to avoid connection issues with 0.0.0.0:80 - _-Dorg.osgi.service.http.port=8380_
+Also I had to add the following JVM argument when running the examples to avoid connection issues with 0.0.0.0:80 - _-Dorg.osgi.service.http.port=8380_